programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 > • select from menu File → Publish to the Web
 > • click on “Publish” button

-Of note, _nanDECK_ assumes that the first row of the linked data contains the names of the fields being imported.
+Note that _nanDECK_ assumes that the first row of the linked data contains the names of the fields being imported.

 ```
 LINK = “Windsor-Timeline.xlsx”, “Year”, “Fact”, “Images”